farnoux/web2day-2015-browserify-es6/future/README.md

 gulp
 ```

-Or, if you want to generate source-maps, for easier debugging:
+Or, if you want to generate source-maps to ease debugging:

 ```sh
 NODE_ENV=dev gulp